magento/merchdocs/src/sales/mini-cart.md

 _Mini Cart_

 {:.bs-callout-info}
-In some cases _registered_ customer Mini Cart may be not synchronized across the multiple devices and browsers automatically.
-To synchronize your Mini Cart in such cases, just open the [Shopping Cart]({% link sales/cart.md %}) page on that another device or browser.
+For a _registered_ customer, there are cases when the Mini Cart may not be synchronized across the multiple devices and browsers automatically.
+To synchronize the Mini Cart in such cases, the customer can simply open the [Shopping Cart]({% link sales/cart.md %}) page on that device or browser.

 ## Configure the mini cart